Public

 Evacuation Tapes, a reading by Ruth Buchanan

-Artspace hosts Ruth Buchanan for a live reading of her artwork and published collection, Evacuation Tapes.
+Ruth Buchanan will present a live interpretation of her artwork and published collection Evacuation Tapes, exploring the construction of the self.

 Wednesday 8 July